fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_git.md

 A nice graphical compare / mergetool is nice too have - check if and how to integrate first, and also if the code mokey creating the interface understands git.
-Some try to use it like SCM what, ends up odd.
+Some try to use it like SCM, what ends up odd.

 ## Recomendations
+#### Short about git
 The first one must understand here, git is set up to deal with text based files.
-It's a Linux tool developed to deal wiht the Kernel code.
+It's a Linux tool developed to deal with the Kernel code.
+Highly sophisticated, neat, fast.
-So storing binaries into it, is something one should avoid as far as possible.
+So storing binaries into it is something one should avoid as far as possible.

 There is stuff where on might not circumvent it - like pictures.

+#### Text representation of VFP's binaries
 And there is the oddness of VFP sources.
 Storing those to git is as wrong as it could be.
 - Bloat of the repo
 - No trace of changes
 - Not mergeable

-And if there is one what is realy cool on skipping locking servers, its colaboarting.
+And if there is one what is realy cool on skipping locking servers, it's colaboarting.
 Even on VCX's.

+#### Solution
 With thanks to Fernando **FoxBin2Prg** comes into play.
 One might be reluctant to dropping the binaries - but I do for years and it works like a charm.
 Do not play around with text-to-look-up-changes ideas storing both _Text_ and _Binary_.